 South Block car park: There are short stay, disabled and drop off points only in this car park and next to South Block entrance as this car park is primarily for staff.

-Drop-off points only are available in the South Block car park, off Redlands Road.
+Drop-off points only are available in the South Block car park, off Addington Road.
 There are several disabled parking bays outside South Block entrance.
 Parking on roads around the hospital is very limited and has strict time restrictions – please check as the area is regularly patrolled.

 Pre-operative Assessment Clinic